CBEP-SoCB/Presumpscot_WQ_sum/Analysis/DO_Analysis.md

 ## Correct Probable Data Errors

 Several values are apparent outliers in the source data.
-See the notebook `Data_QA.QC_AFTER_Corrections,Rmd` for details.
 These are data that have unlikely or unreasonable values, but for which we could not confirm a data handling error, so we remove them here (explicitly for transparency), rather than in data preparation code, where this decision